nikolaussucher/biology-text/basic_chemistry.rmd

 The word reduction originally referred to the loss in weight upon heating a metallic ore such as a metal oxide to extract the metal.
 In other words, ore was "reduced" to metal.
 Antoine Lavoisier showed that this loss of weight was due to the loss of oxygen as a gas.
 Later, scientists realized that the metal atom gains electrons in this process.
 The meaning of reduction then became generalized to include all processes involving a gain of electrons.

-The electrochemist John Bockris has used the words electronation and deelectronation to describe reduction and oxidation processes, respectively, when they occur at electrodes.
-These words are analogous to protonation and deprotonation, but they have not been widely adopted by chemists worldwide.

 The term "hydrogenation" could often be used instead of reduction, since hydrogen is the reducing agent in a large number of reactions, especially in organic chemistry and biochemistry.
 But, unlike oxidation, which has been generalized beyond its root element, hydrogenation has maintained its specific connection to reactions that add hydrogen to another substance (e.g., the hydrogenation of unsaturated fats into saturated fats, R−CH=CH−R + H~2~ → R−CH~2~−CH~2~    −R).
 The word "redox" was first used in 1928.